NguyenHo2005/PaperManager-macOS/README.md

 - Add tags live to selected papers
 - Sort added papers by name or date-modified
 - Delete added papers
+- Add NASA ADS link to fetch bibliography info for the selected paper

 ## 🚀 Installation

 1. Copy the PaperManager.app file to your Application directory.
 2. Open `PaperManager.app` and use.
 3. Run the app on macOS 13.0+.

+## Data Usage

+- The app stores (creates a copy) the uploaded pdf file to the local Application directory.
+  This means (if you accidentaly delete the source PDF file, you have a copy of it within the App directory) you can read the paper within the application anytime you want unless you delete the entry from the application.

 ## 📚 Documentation